cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Bostrom tokens

 There are several tokens in the Bostrom network: BOOT, HYDROGEN, VOLT, AMPERE.
 Each of its own usage.

+{++BOOT is the main token of Bostrom.
+The token's name BOOT symbolizes the BOOTloader nature of the Bostrom network for the future Cyber network.++}

 With BOOT one can: